Web File Manager FAQ

 sudo /Applications/Utilities/Keychain\ Access.app/Contents/MacOS/Keychain\ Access

 Note the spaces and other special characters.
-Copy and paste the command into the Terminal to assure correct entry.
+Copy and paste the command into the Terminal to ensure correct entry.

 In Keychain Access, select the System keychain, expand your certificate and select the private key.
 Click on Export, or use Shift + Command + E to export the key.